The Villages Neighborhoods: Where to Live in Florida’s Popular Retirement Community

 The community's recreation center, the Gilchrist Neighborhood Recreation Center, features games and activities for residents to keep active.
 This space is also home to The Villages' adult-only pools, as well as bocce and shuffleboard.
 And less than a mile away, the Bradenton Pool & Recreation Center has a variety of outdoor and indoor pools and tables.

-The custom homes in Gilchrist feature three or four bedrooms, and they're situated on lots that are 2 acres.
+The custom homes in Gilchrist feature three or four bedrooms, and they're situated on 2-acre lots.
 These homes have large front windows and are equipped with convenient features, such as a two-car garage.
-Residents use golf carts to get around the neighborhood, similar to other areas of the community, and the front yards are always well manicured with gorgeous blooming flowers and palm trees.
+Residents use golf carts to get around the neighborhood, similar to other areas of the community, and the front yards are always well-manicured with gorgeous blooming flowers and palm trees.

 11. Village of Tamarind Grove

-The closest public golf courses in the area are the Southern Star Executive and the Tarpon Boil Executive, but the Sterling Heights Recreation Center is another highlight in the area that features a pool and tennis courts.
+One of the closest public golf courses in the area is the Southern Star Executive, but the Sterling Heights Recreation Center is another highlight in the area that features a pool and tennis courts.
 The recreation center also offers a variety of indoor games and activities, such as ballroom dancing, mahjong, and Bunco.
 The SeaBreeze Recreation Center, on the other hand, features volleyball, tennis, and pickleball.

 The Lakeside Grovers, a neighborhood social club, hosts regular events that are ideal for residents to interact with others in the community.
 These include monthly dinners and other activities such as scavenger hunts.